-NAD+, or nicotinamide adenine dinucleotide, is a vital coenzyme that promotes cellular repair, energy, and metabolism.
+NAD+, or nicotinamide adenine dinucleotide, is a vital coenzyme that supports cellular repair, energy, and metabolism.
 When we eat poorly, our NAD+ levels and the cellular processes supported by steady NAD+ production suffer.

-However, NAD+ boosting supplements can supply your cells with the necessary nutrition to increase your NAD+.
-When environmental factors out of our control make it difficult to regularly consume healthy foods, NAD+ boosting supplements can make a difference by working symbiotically with the body to curb cellular strain.
+However, NAD+ supplements can supply your cells with the necessary nutrition to support your NAD+.
+When environmental factors out of our control make it difficult to regularly consume healthy foods, NAD+ supporting supplements can make a difference by working symbiotically with the body to curb cellular strain.